MicrosoftDocs/dynamics-365-contact-center/contact-center/administer/configure-customer-intent.md

    - **Data source**: Available for conversations only and therefore read-only.
    - **Data granularity**: Select **Low**, **Medium**, or **High** in the list.
 If you select low, fewer intent groups are created.
    - **Record status**: Select **Pending**, **Approved**, or **Discarded** in the list to indicate the default status that you'd like to set for the newly-mined intents.
 1. If you want to simulate the intent discovery, select **Simulate**.
-After the simulation is complete, you can export the simulation data using the Export to Excel option to validate the intent groups.
+After the discovery is complete, a simulation of the intent groups is available.
+1. Select **Add into job schedule** to run the intent discovery.
+1. In the **Simulation history** column, select **View simulation**.
+The simulation details, such as status and simulation date and time are displayed.
+1. Select the simulation, and then select **Export to Excel** option.
+The Excel file is downloaded to your local computer.
+   > [!NOTE]
+   > You can view the simulation for successful runs only.
+The Excel file is empty for failed simulations.

 After the first run of the intent discovery, the intent groups are listed on the **All intent groups** page.

 ## Manage intent groups